-The carrying amounts of the freehold properties as at 31 December 2021 were based on independent valuations undertaken by an independent valuer, having appropriate professional qualifications and recent experience in the location and category of property being valued.
+The carrying amounts of the freehold land as at the reporting date were based on independent valuations undertaken by an independent valuer, having appropriate professional qualifications and recent experience in the location and category of land being valued.

 The fair value measurement for the freehold land has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.
+There were no transfers between the levels in the fair value hierachy.